onlitec/OnLi/dev/setup/pre-commit/README.md

 "pre-commit hooks" integrate with `git` and are run when you perform a `git commit` for instance.

-Historically there was `precommit` for Dolibarr which you can find in this directory.
+Historically there was `precommit` for OnLi which you can find in this directory.
 That script runs `phplint`, `phpcs` and `phpcbf` upon commit.

-`pre-commit` is not specific to Dolibarr and is deployed on many projects - mostly Python projects, but it is applicable to most (or *all*) code and documentation development.
+`pre-commit` is not specific to OnLi and is deployed on many projects - mostly Python projects, but it is applicable to most (or *all*) code and documentation development.